Braves vs. Nationals MLB Betting Odds, Trends & Prediction

 Braves vs. Nationals MLB Betting Trends

-Braves are 22-5 SU in their last 27 games when playing on the road against Washington
+Braves are 2-5 SU in their last 7 games against an opponent in the National League

 Braves vs. Nationals MLB BETTING PREDICTION

 Take the under.
-The under is 31-10 in the Braves’ last 41 games overall, is 17-5 in their last 22 road contests and is 20-8 in their last 28 league matchups.
-On the other side, the under is 4-1 in the Nationals’ last five games against the Braves.
+The total has gone under in 31 out of the Braves’ last 42 games overall, is 17-6 in their last 23 road matchups and is 10-3 in their last 13 games when facing a divisional rival.
+The under is also 27-10 in Atlanta’s last 37 games when listed as a favorite.